Antiquarian and Gaelic Scholar

 At the age of 22 McAdam founded the Ulster Gaelic society – the first of its kind in Ireland – and collected a large number of Irish manuscripts, as well as publishing a Gaelic dictionary, compiled with the help of a native Irish speaker.
 Most of his documents are held in the Central Library, Belfast.
 He was also active in the Literary Society, the Natural History and Philosophical Society and the Harmonic and Harp Societies.
 He was one of the founders of the Belfast Museum and edited the Ulster Journal of Archaeology for nine years.
 He is buried in Nowtownbreda Cemetery.

-Location of plaque: On Stokes House, 21-25 College Square East, the site of his home.
+Location of plaque: On Stokes House (now Kelvin Building), 21-25 College Square East, the site of his home.

-This Plaque has been temporarily removed from the building at 21-25 College Street East to facilitate the refurbishment of the front of the building.
-When the work is complete in July/August 2020, the Plaque will be reinstated.
+This Plaque was temporarily removed from the building at 21-25 College Street East during 2019 to facilitate the refurbishment of the front of the building.
+The plaque was re-instated in Nov/Dec 2020 on the now renamed Kelvin House.

 Date of Unveiling: 30 August 1996